top of page

 Dad, I am going to say fuck.
 I am going to experiment, I am going to drink, I am going to explore my sensuality, I am going to do the shrooms I bought on the boardwalk, I am going to do things that you have deemed evil, unworthy, and inappropriate.

-And I need you to meet my eyes anyways.
-I need you to believe in my goodness anyways.
+And I'm inviting you to meet my eyes anyways.
+I'm inviting you to believe in my goodness anyways.

 Because I do.